bioinfoDZ/HSMotifDiscover/README.md

 -   `charGrpFile`: (*Optional parameter*) File having two columns , **One**- dimers/trimers/tetramers that should be considered as single characters to discover motif, **Two**- character group information in numeric form.
-In heparin sulfate dimer and trimer occupy alternate positions are.
+In heparan sulfate dimer and trimer occupy alternate positions are.
 So, dimers are grouped in one group and trimers are grouped in other group.
 If this file is not given then each character will be considered independently to discover